hydropero/hydropero.github.io/_posts/2020-11-04-SafelyScriptingNASbackup.md

 <li>&nbsp;⬜️ Make the script run repeatedly at set intervals of time</li>
 </ul>

-Again, with my limited exposure to PowerShell scripting, I can confidently say the native "PowerShell IDE" known as PowerShell ISE (Integrated Scripting Environment) is fantastic, so that will be my environment of choice.
+Again, with my limited exposure to PowerShell scripting, I can confidently say the native "PowerShell IDE" known as PowerShell ISE (Integrated Scripting Environment) is superior, so that will be my development environment of choice.

 It can be found within the start menu under the Windows PowerShell directory.
 Alternatively, pressing the Windows + r key will bring up the run prompt and you can enter`powershell_ise.exe`